woocommerce/woocommerce-subscriptions-resource/README.md

 ### Do the subscription's line item totals display updated amounts each day to account for proration?

-No. For now, the subscription line item totals will only display whatever line items were set on it at the time of sign-up.
+No. For now, on the customer facing **My Account > View Subscription** and admin facing **WooCommerce > Edit Subscription** screens, the subscription line item totals will only display whatever line items were set on it at the time of sign-up.

 These totals are then used at the time of renewal to determine the prorated amount.